Trahan2332/backend-assesment/README.md

    - Include a brief description of your API design and thought process in a DOCUMENTATION.md file.

-3. Testing:
-   - Write tests to validate your APIs and ensure correctness.

 <br />

 # Submission